LoginRadius/engineering-portal/content/git-commands/index.md

 | `git config --global user.name "your_username"` | Set globally Username |
 | `git config --global user.email "your_email_address@example.com"` | Set globally Email id |
 | `git config --global --list` | Get global config |

+So these are the most helpful git commands I find in my everyday programming.
+There are several more things to learn about Git, I will explain them in a separate post.